 There are many prejudices about silk.
-Let's wring their necks!
+What if we were to wring their necks?!

-As Montesquieu said: "Skepticism is the first step towards truth"!
+Montesquieu asserted: "Skepticism is the first step towards truth"!
 So it's urgent to take a step back (if not a long one) from a number of prejudices that are as fanciful as they are widespread!

-Discovered 3000 years before our era, silk has always been considered a refined and luxurious raw material, long reserved for the elite.
+Discovered 3000 years before our era, silk has always been considered a raw material as refined as it is luxurious, long reserved for an elite.
 Now democratized, it is used in the textile industry for its many thermal and antibacterial qualities, as well as for its incomparable sheen and feel.
 So it's hardly surprising that silk is now also found in our homes, and particularly in our bedrooms.

 1 - Silk is cold!